swastika0015/earlyai-docs/# Getting started-v2.md

 ## 3. Browse the extension

-* 1. Click on Early Extension icon on the left bar
+* 1. Click on Early's Extension icon on the left bar
 * 2. Make sure your project has node_modules, jest.config, and jest setup correctly
 * 3. View the files and method tree on the project tree
 <figure>